Interacting loop ensembles and Bose gases: The infinite-volume limit

 Given $p \in \N^*$, we consider the norm on operators acting on $\ell^2(\Lambda_L)^{\otimes p}$ given by $\|A\|_{\ell^{\infty}_{\b x} \ell^1_{\b y}} \equiv \sup_{\b x \in \Lambda_L^p}\, \int_{\Lambda_L^p} \dd \b y\, |A_{\b x,\b y}|$.
 By Schur's test, we note that for self-adjoint operators $A$ we have $\|A\| \leq \|A\|_{\ell^{\infty}_{\b x} \ell^1_{\b y}}$, where $\|\cdot\|$ denotes the operator norm on $\ell^2(\Lambda_L)^{\otimes p}$.

-\begin{proposition} [Bounds on the specific relative Gibbs potential and reduced density matrices in a finite volume] For $\|v\|_{\ell^1}$ sufficiently small depending on $\kappa$, we have the following bounds for all $L \in \N^*$. \begin{itemize} \item[(i)] The specific relative Gibbs potential \eqref{quantum_free_energy} satisfies
+\begin{proposition} [Bounds on the specific relative Gibbs potential and reduced density matrices in a finite volume] For $\|v\|_{\ell^1}$ sufficiently small depending on $\kappa$ (or if $\kappa$ is sufficiently large depending on $\|v\|_{\ell^1}$), we have the following bounds for all $L \in \N^*$. \begin{itemize} \item[(i)] The specific relative Gibbs potential \eqref{quantum_free_energy} satisfies

 \item[(ii)] For $p \in \N^*$, the $p$-particle reduced density matrix $\Gamma^{\nu,\kappa,\nu^2,L}_p$ satisfies